Toucaan/toucaan.research/README.md

 ## Introduction

-Toucaan is a free and open source _mutative_ design system based on CSS grids.
-It is easy-to-use, semantic and also mathematically grounded to yield complex UX/UI with geometrical precision.
+Toucaan is a _mutative_ design system based on CSS grids, flexbox and blockscoped typography.
+It is easy-to-use, meaningful and mathematically grounded.
+Create complex UIs with geometrical precision!

 ## Key features